Micromanaged and stressed worker looking at her laptop.

 A balanced leadership style: the key to managing hybrid teams successfully

-Micromanaging doesn’t fulfill workers' expectations
+Micromanaging doesn’t fulfill workers’ expectations in terms of management

-To better understand what people expect from their boss, we recommend you read our article about employees' expectations.
-As highlighted in that post, workers seek professional development (re-skilling, up-skilling, and career growth), autonomy, flexibility, purpose, transparency, and accountability.
+To understand better what people expect from their boss, we recommend you read our article about employees’ expectations.
+As highlighted in that post, workers seek professional development (reskilling, upskilling, and career growth), autonomy, flexibility, purpose, transparency, and accountability.

 Unfortunately, micromanagers provide very little (or even the opposite) of these key aspects, negatively impacting employees’ satisfaction and morale.
-Unless your team members like to be micromanaged, which is rarely the case, this management style usually leads to two consequences.
+Unless your team members like to be micromanaged, which is rarely the case, this management style usually leads to two paths.
 Either people quit.
 Or they stay, but their mental health is strongly affected, resulting in low performance and often burnout.

-Micromanaging is clearly the wrong approach if you want to create a positive work environment, foster employee centricity, and improve employee happiness.
+Micromanaging is the wrong approach if you want to create a positive work environment, foster employee centricity, and improve employee happiness.

 A manager explaining a concept to his coworker.